Kamehameha Schools: Reorganization

-According to the will, the Supreme Court of Hawaii appointed trustees.
+According to the will, the Supreme Court of Hawaiʻi appointed trustees.
 After the overthrow of the Kingdom of Hawaii in 1893 and the annexation of the Republic of Hawaii by the United States, the Territorial and State Supreme Court assumed that responsibility.
 However, many trustees were political insiders.
 By 1997 trustees were paid $800,000 to $900,000 annually.
 At that time, critics alleged that the trustees were micromanaging the schools and that they had vastly over-rewarded themselves in their pay.
 Trustees were appointed to positions as "lead trustee" of a particular part of estate operations.
 In particular, Lokelani Lindsey, lead trustee for educational affairs, was blamed for low morale among students and faculty.

-On August 9, 1997, University of Hawaii (UH) Board of Regents Chair (and former Kamehameha Schools Principal) Gladys Brandt, retired judge Walter Heen, Msgr.
+On August 9, 1997, University of Hawaiʻi (UH) Board of Regents Chair (and former Kamehameha Schools Principal) Gladys Brandt, retired judge Walter Heen, Msgr.
 Charles Kekumano, federal judge Samuel Pailthorpe King, and UH William S. Richardson School of Law professor Randall Roth published a report titled Broken Trust in the Honolulu Star Bulletin.
 They called on the State Attorney General to fully investigate KSBE management.
 The report alleged, among other things, that: